 Report Urges Tripling of Global Renewable Installations and Expanding Solar Capacity to Combat Climate Change

-In anticipation of the forthcoming summit, the COP28 Presidency, the International Agency (IRENA), and the Global Renewables Alliance (GRA) have jointly released a report titled ‘Tripling Renewable Power and Doubling Energy Efficiency by 2030'.
+In anticipation of the forthcoming summit, the COP28 Presidency, the International Renewable Energy Agency (IRENA), and the Global Renewables Alliance (GRA) have jointly released a report titled ‘Tripling Renewable Power and Doubling Energy Efficiency by 2030'.
 The report underscores the urgent need to triple global renewable installations by 2030 and expand solar capacity to 5.4 terawatts (TW) by the decade's end to limit global warming to 1.5 degrees Celsius.

 This report echoes similar sentiments conveyed by the International Energy Agency in a separate publication last week, which projected solar photovoltaic (PV) to account for more than half of new global power capacity installations in the next decade.
 The collaboration between the COP28 Presidency, IRENA, and GRA is seen as an encouraging development for the global solar industry.